sdkwa/postman-collection/README.md

 # SDKWA - Postman Collection

 This is a Postman collection of [SDKWA](https://api.sdkwa.pro/).
-It provides access to the WhatsApp API to send and receive messages and media by HTTP-API requests.
+It provides access to the WhatsApp API or Telegram API to send and receive messages and media by HTTP-API requests.
 The provided environment contains the list of variables referenced by the API collection.

 See [docs](https://api.sdkwa.pro/en/docs/) for details.